Mandy Minella: 2015: Continued inconsistency

 In 2015, Minella went to Melbourne in mid-December to prepare early for the season.
 She started in Auckland where she won two matches in qualifying over Barbora Krejčíková and Sharon Fichman, before falling at the last hurdle to Anna Tatishvili.
 She also had no luck in the doubles event with Barthel, losing in the first round.
 Minella then headed to the Australian Open, but lost in the first qualifying round to Paula Ormaechea.
-She fared better in the doubles event with Barthel, they reached the second round.
+She fared better in the doubles event with Barthel, and they reached the second round.
 Minella then went on to reach the quarterfinals at the Burnie International, falling to eventual champion Daria Gavrilova.
-In her next tournaments, she suffered early losses in qualifying of WTA events and in main draws of ITF events.
+In her next tournaments, she suffered early losses in the qualifying of WTA events and in the main draws of ITF events.

 At the Bolívar Open, Minella won the doubles title partnering Lourdes Domínguez Lino, defeating Mariana Duque and Julia Glushko in the final.
 She qualified for the Colombia Open where she defeated Patricia Mayr-Achleitner in the first round before losing to Teliana Pereira.
-She continued her poor form in singles where she had a string of early losses in WTA and ITF draws as well as the mistake of forgetting to enter the French Open singles qualifying tournament.
+She continued her poor form in singles, where she had a string of early losses in WTA and ITF draws as well as the mistake of forgetting to enter the French Open singles qualifying tournament.
 She, however, contested the doubles competition of the French Open, partnering Barthel, but they lost in the first round.
 At Wimbledon, Minella won her first career matches on grass, reaching the final qualifying round, defeating Amanda Carreras and Lourdes Domínguez Lino before losing to Laura Siegemund.
-Partnering Magda Linette, Minella qualified for the doubles competition, however the pair lost to Tímea Babos and Kristina Mladenovic in the first round.
+Partnering Magda Linette, Minella qualified for the doubles competition; however, the pair lost to Tímea Babos and Kristina Mladenovic in the first round.
 The poor form in Minella's 2015 season did continue, losing in the second round of the Lorraine Open 88, the first round of the Swedish Open and the Brasil Tennis Cup and in qualifying stages of the Vancouver Open.